Stanford Center on Longevity: Projects and Links

 Published: February, 2017

 Because no uniform classification system existed, researchers and practitioners relied on inconsistent definitions and categorizations of fraud.
 This affects fraud prevalence estimates as well as our understanding of the mechanisms and consequences of individual financial fraud.
 The Stanford Center on Longevity and the FINRA Investor Education Foundation (FINRA Foundation) collaborated with fraud experts to develop a standardized fraud classification scheme.
-The purpose was to group and organize fraud types meaningfully and systematically into a hierarchical framework that can be translated into survey questions and administered as a module in the National Crime Victimization Survey.
-This survey will help determine the annual prevalence of specific types of financial fraud and how prevalence rates change over time.
+The purpose was to group and organize fraud types (targeting consumers) meaningfully and systematically into a hierarchical framework that could be translated into survey questions .
+The survey will ultimately help determine the annual prevalence of specific types of financial fraud and how prevalence rates change over time.

 Published: July, 2015